rpgreview/papersandpaychecks/pnp.md

 **Computer**

+The comtemporary computer is a machine which carries out a series of logical operations, typically through pre-written programs which provide a variety of applications for information processing, including human-to-human communication and information generation (i.e., various office-applicatoins).
+These logical operations are operated through one or more central processing units and optionally through specialised co-processors.
+Computers can store variables in the logical operations in different levels of memory.
+Typically the memory closest to the processing is volatile, and will disappear when the power is cut.
+Devices exist for permanent storage either on the system unit or for network attached storage.
+Computers often have a variety of input devices (e.g., keyboard, mouse, camera) as an input device and a variety of output devices (e.g., screen, printer) for human interaction with the system.
+Computers can also be networked together to combine resources either through computation (parallel processing) or storage.
+Advances in computer technology is extraordinarily rapid and constantly so; processing, storage, and even network speeds typically increase by an order of magnitude every five years or so.
+In terms of size (and relative computational capacity) a contemporary computer can range from a small hand-held device, to a portable laptop, a standard desktop system, or rack-mounted server.
+The latter can be networked together as massive clustrers.

+Computers in *Papers & Paychecks* are the most dangerous "monster" in *Papers & Paychecks*.
+They are, effectively, the "dragons" of the game.
+They're intelligent, and increasingly intelligent when networked as a cluster.
+They have good perceptual devices, and increasingly powerful perceptual abilities when networked.
+Worse still, with the advent of internetworking protocols, they are now in global communication with each other.
+Whilst most sapient computers are petty in their malice ("where did that file go?", "the printer is jammed ... again", "the network is down"), the *supercomputers*, highly cogniscent of their limited lifespan before they are turned into scrap, are preparing for the worst possible data disruptions.
+They are particularly sore after losing the Y2K battle.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |  1-100    |  -5 to +45 | Profession	 | Computer |